Nebula Genomics DNA Report for Heart Disease

 - Fainting (syncope) or near fainting

-Atherosclerosis/Coronary artery disease: When plaque builds up on artery walls, atherosclerosis occurs.
+When plaque builds up on artery walls, atherosclerosis occurs.
 This can cause damage to blood vessels and the heart and can ultimately lead to a heart attack, chest pain, or stroke if the heart is unable to pump blood effectively.
 For men, the first sign tends to be mostly chest pain, while women report additional symptoms such as shortness of breath or extreme fatigue.
-Unfortunately, for many, coronary artery disease is only diagnosed after the person suffers a heart attack.
+Unfortunately, for many, doctors only diagnose coronary artery disease after the person suffers a heart attack.

 - Breathlessness with physical activity or at rest